-A disaster can be anything that can put an organization’s operations at risk.
-Be it, cyber-attack or equipment failure, every organization has the possibility of going through a disaster of any form anytime.
-This is where cloud backup and disaster recovery comes into the picture.
-The goal of Disaster Recovery is to provide continuity of operation in case of such emergency or disaster.
-Disaster Recovery is a broad term, while not limited to just physical disasters; it can mean data protection from different types of disasters that your firm can be exposed to, whether it is endangering your data or equipment failure, or a corruption of data on your existing infrastructure.
-Disaster recovery is all about constant recovery and replication of data in real time at a different physical location.
-The process of disaster recovery can include planning and testing which involves different physical sites for restoration.
+A disaster can be anything that can put an organisation’s operations at risk be it, cyber-attack or equipment failure.
+Every organisation faces the risk of experiencing a disaster of any form at any time.
+This is where cloud backup and cloud disaster recovery services come into play and minimize the risk to the business.
+The goal of Disaster Recovery is to provide continuity of operations in case of such an event.
+Disaster Recovery is a broad term, while not limited to just physical disasters; it can mean data protection from different types of vulnerabilities that your business can be exposed to.
+Therefore, Business Disaster Recovery Services should be an essential part of the business plan as it is highly possible that your data is at risk from equipment failure, corruption, theft or cyber-attacks.

-the point in time relative to the failure to which you need preservation of data.
+The point in time relative to the failure to which you need preservation of data.
 It is actually the age of the files or data in backup storage required to resume normal operations if a computer or other system or even a network failure occurs.
 It also determines the frequency of backup required for your organization.
-For example, if the RPO is one hour, backups must be made at least once per hour.
+For example, if the RPO is one hour, backups must be made at least once an hour.

 This approach replicates your workload to Azure in real time, and migration happens quickly, with just few clicks.
 Access to information is never lost during a state of disaster.
-User bandwidth stays unaffected as you can run heavy programs and analytics.
+User bandwidth stays unaffected as you can run heavy load programs and analytics.

 In this approach, the site recovery continuously keeps a remote check on your protected instances.
 The data stays encrypted even when the data is replicated on the secondary site.